General Statement of Job

 Education, Experience, and Licenses

-High School diploma or GED required.
-Associates degree or higher
+High School diploma or HiSET required.
+One-year certificate in

-One to two years related experience preferred; or equivalent
+school; or one to two years related experience and/or training; or

 Knowledge, Skills, and Abilities